Guide to Cisco Live 2024

 Travel

 I always try to arrive in the conference city no later than mid-afternoon the day before the conference starts (or the day before my pre-conference session, if I am attending one).
 This way, even my flight is delayed, I should get there before too late in the evening.
-Even if I can’t check into the hotel until 3PM, I can always drop your luggage off at the hotel and wander around.
-The idea is to make sure I get there early enough to get a decent night’s sleep.
-I make sure I have a good pair of walking shoes because there’s always a lot of walking.
+Even if I can’t check into the hotel until 3PM, I can always drop my luggage off at the hotel and wander around.
+The idea is to make sure I get there early enough to get a decent night’s sleep, because you won’t get any the rest of the week.
+I also make sure I have a good pair of walking shoes because there’s a lot of walking.

 Hotel